Towards Learning Universal Audio Representations: Method

 Due to its strong performance, we build on the Slowfast network architecture \cite{kazakos2021slow}, and seek to further improve its performance in the audio domain.
 It uses separable convolutions to model the time and frequency dimension independently, and two pathways to capture both slow and fast features in the spectrogram.
 Due to space limitations, we refer the reader to \cite{kazakos2021slow} for details.

-We notice that the NFNet architecture \cite{brock2021high}, which is normalizer-free, performs very well.
+From our study on various architectures, we notice that the NFNet architecture \cite{brock2021high}, which is normalizer-free, performs very well.
 Motivated by this finding, we perform a thorough study on various normalization schemes for Slowfast networks.
 We compare Batch Norm \cite{ioffe2015batch}, Layer Norm \cite{ba2016layer}, Instance Norm \cite{ulyanov2016instance} as well as not using any normalizer.
 Finally, we combine the design principles of NFNet with those of the Slowfast network, to propose a novel architecture, denoted Slowfast NFNet-F0.
 It is free from the side effects of normalizers \cite{brock2021characterizing} and is optimized for training speed on recent hardware accelerators \cite{brock2021high}.